-In this section, we discuss how to construct the fault set \mathcal{F}t , verify its distinguishability, and construct the lookup table for error decoding.
-With our method, we can reduce the memory footprint requirement of the lookup table by 87.5% for self-orthogonal CSS codes compared to a lookup table designed for generic stabilizer codes.
-We also present the framework of fault codes that enables fast construction using streamlined Pauli-frame simulation represented as matrix algebra operations over GF(2).
+In this section, we discuss how to construct the fault set $\mathcal{F}t$ , verify its distinguishability, and construct the lookup table for error decoding.
+With our method, we can reduce the memory footprint requirement of the lookup

 A brief summary of our methods is as follows.
 Let the weight of a fault combination be the number of faults that give rise to the fault combination.
-The decoding table maps each full syndrome (\vec{s}, \vec{F}) to a recovery operator that corresponds to the combined data error of the minimum-weight fault combination that results in the full syndrome.
+The decoding table maps each full syndrome $(\vec{s}, \vec{f})$ to a recovery operator that corresponds to the combined data error of the minimum-weight fault combination that results in the full syndrome.
 To construct the decoding table, we start by collecting all weight-1 fault combinations that may arise in the extraction circuits.
 We map each resulting full syndrome to its corresponding data error.
 At this point, we say that the search radius of the lookup table is 1.
-Afterward, we combine pairs of weight-1 fault combinations to create all possible weight-2 fault combinations.
+Afterwards, we combine pairs of weight-1 fault combinations to create all possible weight-2 fault combinations.
 The combined data error of each weight-2 fault combination is obtained by simply taking the product of the data errors, and the full syndrome is obtained by adding full syndromes of the weight-1 fault combination modulo 2.
 If the combining process leads to a new syndrome, we store it in the table.
 If the process leads to an existing syndrome, we have a collision and do one of the following: (1) If the stored combined data error and the new combined data error are the same up to a stabilizer, then we do nothing.
-(2) If the stored combined data error and the new combined data error differ by a logical operator (up to a stabilizer), then we raise an error; this implies that \mathcal{F}2 is not distinguishable.
-At this point, if there is no combination that causes the second case (that is, \mathcal{F}2 is distinguishable), we say that the search radius of the lookup table is 2.
+(2) If the stored combined data error and the new combined data error differ by a logical operator (up to a stabilizer), then we raise an error; this implies that $\mathcal{F}2$ is not distinguishable.
+At this point, if there is no combination that causes the second case (that is, $\mathcal{F}2$ is distinguishable), we say that the search radius of the lookup table is 2.
 We can gradually increase the search radius using similar ideas until we reach the maximum search radius in which the fault set is distinguishable.
-Here, we rely on an efficient representation of the combined data errors using a decomposition of Pauli operators to pure errors, stabilizers and logical operators [46].
+Here we rely on an efficient representation of the combined data errors using the decomposition proposed in [33]

 During sampling, the decoder receives a full syndrome that was measured.
 When the decoder finds this syndrome in the lookup table, it returns the corresponding actual recovery operator (ARO).
-However, when the decoder cannot find the syndrome in the lookup table, it only returns a so-called canonical recovery operator (CRO).
-Each syndrome has a unique canonical recovery operator, which guarantees that applying such an operator to the erroneous encoded state will map it back to the code space but with a possible logical error.
+However, when the decoder cannot find the syndrome in the lookup table, it only returns a so called canonical recovery operator (CRO).
+Each syndrome has a unique canonical recovery operator, which guarantees that applying such an operator to the erroneous encoded state will map it back to the code space, but with a possible logical error.